 Even then it’s a 3 out of 5.
-Then he goes ahead and ruins the joke anyway 10 seconds later by turning to the camera and saying “they’ll never let me forget those 18 and a half minutes”.
-Why does every joke in this sound like it was written by an alien?
+Then he goes ahead and ruins the joke 10 seconds later by turning to the camera and saying “they’ll never let me forget those 18 and a half minutes”.
+Why does every line in this sound like it was written by an alien?

 The Ghost of Christmas Past is Humphrey Bogart.